Gjesværstappan

-Gjesværstappan is a group of high, steep-sided, grass-covered islands which are located north of the island village of Gjesvær in Nordkapp Municipality in Troms og Finnmark county, Norway.
+Gjesværstappan is a group of high, steep-sided, grass-covered islands which are located north of the island village of Gjesvær in Nordkapp Municipality in Finnmark county, Norway.
 The three main islands are Storstappen, Kjerkestappen, and Bukkstappen.

 Storstappan rises to a height of 283 m above sea level and has a peninsula called Stauren that rises to 165 m.
 Kjerkestappen rises to an elevation of 166 m above sea level and Bukkstappen rises to 92 m above sea level.
 Historically, there were people that lived on the islands and there was a church on Kjerkestappen.

 Nature reserve

 The islands contain a large colony of seabirds and have been designated a nature reserve since 1983, as well as being an Important Bird Area (IBA).
 The land area of the reserve is 1.7 km2, but the reserve also includes 5.5 km2 of the sea surrounding the islands.